nadim45448/jmeter-assignment/README.md

    - Simulate transactions such as deposits, money transfers, and payments using CSV data.
    - Validate all transactions using assertions.
    - Generate an HTML report for the test results.

+## Tools and Technologies I have used:
+   - Postman
+   - JMeter
+   - Git and GitHub
+   - Excel

   ## Prerequisites
    Before running the tests, ensure you have the following installed: